Aixile/aixile.github.io/index.md

 description: Personal Profile.
 ---
 I am a senior undergraduate student at School of Computer Science, Fudan University.
-My research interest focuses on deep generative models, especially for image generation and image transformation.
+My research interest focuses on deep generative models, especially on the image generation and image transformation with deep learning.

 *Email: yanghuajin94 [at] gmail [dot] com*
 ## Publications / Manuscripts